Our Approach to the Curriculum

 - The curriculum is underpinned by our strong commitment to well-being.
 We believe that happy learners make effective, confident and independent learners.
 The outdoor learning principles of the EYFS setting are reinforced throughout the whole school so that pupils are given opportunities to extend learning outside the classroom in subjects such as Science, Geography, History, Art and PE.

 - The STEM subjects are strengthened by a strong ICT curriculum that provides pupils with the real-life skills they will require.
 A strong emphasis on enquiry and application using multi-media is embedded.
 Pupils get the opportunities to solve real life problems that tap into their own interests.
 In our Enterprise Week, pupils are given a budget and have to design, manufacture, budget, advertise, market research and then sell their products to the community.
 In KS1 pupils learn about key engineers, such as Brunel and Emily Warren, and learn to design, construct and test bridges.
 Links are made in Science regarding the use and relative strength of materials.
 The social and economic impact of bridges is picked up later in their learning as part of our transport topic where pupils learn how the growth of transport and infrastructure impacted population/industrial growth along with changes to working conditions for women and children.

-To access the school's Curriculum Concept Map, please click on the link:
+To access the school's Curriculum Concept Map and Overview, please click on the links: